Language: EN

 What are constants for?

-So, what good is it that we cannot reassign the content?
+So, what is the usefulness of not being able to reassign the content?
 Well, they have a couple of advantages.

 The main one is that they increase the security and cleanliness of the code.
 They prevent a value from being accidentally changed.
 If I try to reassign a constant, the compiler or interpreter will tell me “hey, buddy!, you can’t do that!“.

-This last one depends on the compiler we use.
-Most modern compilers are able to identify constants, even if we do not mark them as such.
+The latter depends on the compiler we use.
+Most modern compilers are capable of identifying constants, even if we do not mark them as such.
 But, in general, if it has any effect on performance, it will be a small improvement.

-That a variable is defined as a constant does not mean that its value cannot change (that it is not immutable).
-Sorry if anyone’s head has exploded after saying 20 times throughout the entry that constant means it cannot change.
+That a variable is defined as a constant does not mean that its value cannot change (that it is immutable).
+Sorry if I blew someone’s mind after saying 20 times throughout the entry that constant means it cannot change.

 It’s a bit complex.
 But, in summary, we have said that a variable or a constant are containers or “boxes” where we store data.
-Being constant means that I cannot take the box away and give you another, but no one tells me that I cannot change what is inside the box 😅.
+Being constant means that I cannot take your box away and give you another one, but no one tells me that I cannot change what is inside the box 😅.

 Both things are true.
 A constant cannot change, but no one guarantees me that its content cannot change.
-It is a complicated issue, which requires talking about references before, and we will talk about it in its own entry at the right time.
+It’s a complicated topic that requires discussing references first, and we will talk about it in its own entry at the right time.